 - 1. Students are expected to attend all classes and to arrive on time.
-Penalties are described in the Major Course Requirements section of this syllabus. - 2.
+Penalties will be as described in the Major Course Requirements section of this syllabus. - 2.
 Late assignments will result in a 10% per class day grade reduction for the assignment. - 3.
 Accommodations: Students who need accommodations are asked to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
 If you have a conflict with my office hours, an alternative time can be arranged.
 To set up this meeting, please contact me by E-mail.
 Bring a copy of your Accommodation Memo and an Instructor Verification Form to the meeting.
 If you do not have an Accommodation Memo, but need accommodations, make an appointment with the Program for Students with Disabilities at 1244 Haley Center, 844-2096 (V/TT). - 4.
 Honesty Code: The University Academic Honesty Code and the Tiger Cub Rules and Regulations pertaining to Cheating will apply to this class. - 5.
 Incomplete grades and absences beyond the minimum will be considered only for bona fide medical reasons (see Tiger Cub). - 6.
 Written reports will be submitted to the instructor typed (size 12 font), and double-spaced. - 7.
 Professionalism: As faculty, staff, and students interact in professional settings, they are expected to demonstrate professional behaviors as defined in the College's conceptual framework.
-These professional commitments of dispositions are listed below: - Engage in responsible and ethical professional practices - Contribute to collaborative learning communities - Demonstrate a commitment to diversity - Model and nurture intellectual vitality

-Grading Policy: The final grade will be determined by evaluating your performance against the following point system:

-1. Attendance/Individual Presentation 100 Points

-2. Career Planning Project 200 Points

-3. Team Project 100 Points

-4. First Test & Second Test 100 Points

-Your total number of earned points will then be compared to the following scale to determine your final grade:

-A = 450 - 500 (90 - 100%) C = 350 - 399 (70 - 79%) B = 400 - 449 (80 - 89%) D = 300 - 349 (60 - 69%) F = 299 or less (59% or less)

-The Senior Year Experience - A Transition to the World of Work Spring Semester 2010
+These professional commitments of dispositions are listed below: - Engage in responsible and ethical professional practices - Contribute to collaborative learning communities - Demonstrate a commitment to diversity - Model and nurture intellectual vitality Grading Policy: The final grade will be determined by evaluating your performance against the following point system: 1.
+Attendance/Active Participation 100 Points 2.
+Career Planning Project 200 Points 3.
+Team Project 100 Points 4.
+First Test & Second Test 100 Points Your total number of earned points will then be compared to the following scale to determine your final grade: ''' A = 450 - 500 (90 - 100%) B = 400 - 449 (80 - 89%) C = 350 - 399 (70 - 79%) D = 300 - 349 (60 - 69%) F = 299 or less (59% or less) ''' COUN 2970 - Special Topics in College Student Development The Senior Year Experience - A Transition to the World of Work Fall Semester 2010 Course Syllabus: